rudidude86/gura-lang.github.io/documents/Mapping-Process.md

 `f(scholar, scholar, iterator)` | iterator
 `f(scholar, list, iterator)`    | iterator

-If an argument list contains iterable that have different length each other, Implicit Mapping would be applied on a range of the shortest length.
+If an argument list contains iterables that have different length each other, Implicit Mapping would be applied on a range of the shortest length.
 For example, the code below repeats the process three times.

     f([1, 2, 3], ['a', 'b', 'c', 'd'], [4, 5, 6])

-There are some cases in which Implicit Mapping doesn't work.
+There are some cases that deter Implicit Mapping.

 * If a function contains an argument that expects `list` or `iterator`, Implicit Mapping would not work with that argument.